Teng Min-chih

-Teng Min-chih (鄧民治 (Dèng Mínzhì)) is a Taiwanese politician.
+Teng Min-chih (鄧民治 (Dèng Mínzhì)) is a Taiwanese lawyer and politician.
 He was the Deputy Minister of the Public Construction Commission of the Executive Yuan until 20 May 2016.

 Education

 Teng received his bachelor's and master's degrees in law from National Chung Hsing University and Chinese Culture University, respectively.

 Early career

 He worked as clerk and specialist in the Ministry of Civil Service of the Examination Yuan; specialist, secretary-general of central district office, secretary, secretary-general and deputy director of Department of Rapid Transit Systems of Taipei City Government; and secretary-general of Taipei City Government.